It can be hard to choose the best router, but we can help.

 If you’ve been paying any attention to the world of routers over the past two years or so, you may have noticed a new product category that’s quickly started to dominate the manufacturers’ sales cycle: mesh wifi routers.
-In fact, check out the best mesh routers.
+In fact, check out the best mesh wifi system.

 But what are mesh routers, how do they work, and how do they compare against traditional routing solutions?

-Read on in our guide to find out before checking out our top mesh wifi list!
+Read on in our guide to find out before checking out our top mesh Wi-Fi system!

 Since their introduction back in 1999, consumer-grade wireless routers haven’t really evolved much beyond their basic function.

 Sure, there’s been several significant upgrades to their power, range, reliability, and features, but other than that the core structure of what makes a wireless router remains functionally the same as it did 19 years ago.
 Newer routers like the Unifi Dream Machine or Alien routers, tend to have better functionality such as G vs N routers, for example.

 In essence (without getting too bogged down in the technical details), a router works like this: a hardline Ethernet cable is plugged into the back of the unit.
 The router then takes the signal from that line and broadcasts it out via several antennas placed around the unit over two distinct frequencies, either 2.4GHz or 5GHz (similar to what made wireless landline telephones work back in the 90s).